 Not all things that look like plastic are plastic though.
 Fiberglass, Bakolite, some glass impregnated nylons, and some blends are unweldable.
 I sometimes a product called Fiber Flex to braze some non-weldable plastic or plastic-like parts.
 However, a brazed part will not be as strong as a welded part.

-This is a driver’s door master switch cover.
-That has been discontinued.
+This is a driver’s door master switch bezel that has been discontinued.

-The first step in plastic welding is to determine what type of plastic the part is made from: PE, PP, ABS, PVC, HDPE, Nylon, etc..
+Different plastics can’t be welded together.
+Here are a few types of plastics: PE, PP, ABS, PVC, HDPE, and Nylon.
+That’s far from an all-inclusive list though.
 The easiest way is to find a mark or recycling symbol on the part.
-If there is no mark, attempt to weld each type of rod to the part until one sticks and won’t pull off.
+If there is no mark, attempt to weld each type of rod to the part until one type sticks and won’t pull off.
 This part is ABS.

-Next I grind down the remaining part of the lug with a wide flute carbide die grinder bit, leaving a flat surface.
-Once the surface is prepped I add plastic filler in small coils, cooling the plastic with water after each coil.
+Next, I grind down the remaining part of the lug with a wide flute carbide die grinder bit, leaving a flat surface.
+Once I prep the surface, I add plastic filler in small coils, cooling the plastic with water after each coil.
 This solidifies the plastic already deposited, making it easier to build on.

 There was also a crack underneath the lug.
 The crack is ground out (just as you would when welding metal), then groove is filled.
 On this job I ground extra deep to reach the center of the lug on the other side.
 This will make sure the lug is well attached.